Mable Buland: Community involvement

-In the fall of 1924, when Emma Smith Devoe resigned from her position as vice-chair of the Republican State Central Committee, Buland took over the position.
-The position was meant to help establish women's clubs and to organize Republican women for upcoming elections.
+In the fall of 1924, when Emma Smith Devoe resigned from her position as vice-chair of the Republican State Central Committee, Buland took over the position, which was meant to help establish women's clubs and to organize Republican women for upcoming elections.

 Personal life

-In October 1911, Buland married George Norman Campbell, and in February 1917, the couple had a son, George Buland.
+In October 1911, Buland married George Norman Campbell, and in February 1917, the couple had a son, George Buland Campbell.